 "But what are you suggesting on this matter?
 That there should be no second language?"

 "Such a big issue, I have been struggling myself and it has been eating me that my son failed the past two terms because of Afrikaans.
 We have asked the school of other options but ke dololo.
 Basasiphethe sham and our leaders babusy ngezinto ezingananqondo instead of focusing on our future (our kids).
 Kunzima being a South African or an African nje in general."

 "You should see how my boys get frustrated with Afrikaans it breaks my heart, they enjoy and are good in other subjects.
 They can speak Isizulu and Sotho.
 Our leaders are failing us kunini ikhulunywa lendaba ye Afrikaans."

 "Am 100% behind you Ayah, Afrikaans isn’t useful for us as Blacks to speak coz its not like doors will open because of that language."

-In other news, Briefly.co.za reported that Master KG has taken to social media to reveal that his smash hit Jerusalema is now double platinum in Italy.
+In other news, Briefly.co.za reported that Master KG has taken to social media to reveal that his smash hit Jerusalema.
 The song has helped people throughout the world beat the Covid-19 blues away by participating in the #Jerusalema Challenge.
 The song has continued to fly the SA flag very high in the world.

 The epic song features Mzansi songstress Nomcebo Zikode on vocals.
 The Limpopo-born musician took to Twitter on Wednesday evening, 14 October to share the good news with his followers.
 The artist wrote: